digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/00-intro.rst

 * :doc:`Using Helmfile (recommended) <02-helmfile-deployment/00-intro>`
 * :doc:`Using Argo CD <03-argocd-deployment/01-argocd-deployment>`

+If you deploy components independently, the following order should be followed:

+#.
+Canton Participant
+#.
+Canton Domain (bootstraps both the domain itself and its participant)
+#.
+Daml HTTP JSON API service (requires a functional Ledger API)

 .. note::
-   Throughout the following pages, unless stated otherwise, we assume that the working directory is the root of this guide's repository.
+   Throughout the following pages, unless stated otherwise, we assume that the working directory is the root of your clone of the `accompanying resources' repository <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/tree/main/>`_.
 We also assume you have completed the previous steps successfully.